anleik/Movieapp/README.md

 * login/logout
 * review movies (text and rating)
 * delete own reviews
-* browse other users' reviews
+* browse reviews
-* like or dislike other users' reviews
+* like or dislike reviews

 Admins can:
 * add new movies